-The cost of homecare services varies as much as the types of care available and the degree of assistance your loved one needs
+The cost of homecare services varies as much as the types of care available and the degree of assistance your loved one in State College, PA needs

 One of the most important questions you want answered regarding care is how much it will cost.
 While the cost of homecare services is determined on a case-to-case basis, you can avoid any negative financial surprises of long-term care by learning more about your financing options well in advance.

 Most people believe that Medicare can cover the cost of care, but unfortunately, this is not the case, at least not when it comes to long-term care.
 On the other hand, if your loved one requires short-term care of up to 100 days, Medicare can pay for homecare services including personal care or physical, occupational, and speech therapy.
 Medicare can also cover the cost of hospice care, but only for people diagnosed with a life expectancy of no longer than 6 months.

 For seniors who need long-term care, Medicaid may be a much better solution as it can cover the costs of a nursing home or even some in-home services.
 Older adults receiving Supplemental Security Income (SSI) automatically qualify for Medicaid.
 Seniors with limited income can qualify as well, but it is important to note that Medicaid eligibility varies from state to state.